 What Should Parents Look for in a Vehicle?

-Before visiting a dealership with your teen, you’ll want to do some research.
+Before visiting a dealership with your teen, you’ll want to do research and find some advice guides for teen drivers.
 Consider the following features when you’re evaluating potential vehicles for your teen driver:

 - Driver-assistance features: While new cars cost more than used, older model vehicles, new vehicles also have many driver-assistance features that can benefit teenagers who don’t have years of driving experience behind them.
 These features include automatic emergency braking, forward collision warning, lane-departure warning, lane-keeping assist, and rear cross-traffic alert.